 The CA-1 Lecture Series begins in September and runs daily for one month.
 These faculty presentations serve as both a review and a solid framework for the practical experience and techniques the new resident amasses in their first three months of clinical work.

-CA-1 and 2 lecture series
+CA-1 and 2 Lecture Series

 First and second year residents attend this weekly series of lectures that cover the gamut of anesthesiology practice from pain and palliative care to transfusion medicine and ultrasound physics.
 The majority of lectures are given by the staff, with each resident presenting one lecture each year.

-This twice monthly conference is given by one of several past or current ABA oral board examiners in our department.
+This twice monthly conference is given by one of several ABA oral board examiners in our department.
 It is intended to give senior residents the opportunity to hone their critical thinking abilities and practice the communication skills they will need not only to pass their oral boards but to be effective and successful consultants in anesthesia.

 Grand Rounds are formal presentations made once weekly to the entire Department of Anesthesiology including the residents, faculty and CRNAs.
 Grand Rounds may be delivered by our faculty, fellows in the department, faculty and staff from other Dartmouth Hitchcock Medical Center departments or visiting professors from outside institutions.
 CA-3 residents prepare and deliver one Grand Rounds presentation before they graduate.